FoundationMedicineInc/oracle-sage/README.md

 The Promise style is available in the event you need a slightly different syntax.
 In this style `commit` and `rollback` will return promises.
 Be careful using this syntax because you may forget to call `commit` or `rollback`, which will leave a connection open.

-The sage transaction concept is identical to the **Unmanaged transaction (then-callback)** from [Sequelizejs Transactions](http://docs.sequelizejs.com/en/latest/docs/transactions/).
+The sage transaction concept is identical to the [SequelizeJS Unmanaged transaction](http://docs.sequelizejs.com/en/latest/docs/transactions/#unmanaged-transaction-then-callback).

 ##### commit()